cormachogan/hostinfo-operator/README.md

         return c, nil
 ```

-And within the main function, here is my call to the vlogin function, as well as the updated HostInfoReconciler call with a new field (VC) for the vSphere login added to the request.
+And within the main function, here is the call to the __vlogin__ function, as well as the updated __HostInfoReconciler__ call with a new field (VC) which has the vSphere session details.
 This login info can now be used from withing the HostInfoReconciler function, as we will see shortly.

 ```go
         vc := os.Getenv("GOVMOMI_URL")